 Regular Program: Minimum of three years but four or more years preferred.
 Students can start on an orientation basis in February or enroll in September the beginning month for our school year.

-Short Term Program: Five months or one year.
+Short Term Program: up to one year.

 Application deadline for September entry is May 31st.

 Application deadline for January/February entry is November 30th.